 Keyword research is one of the strongest aspects of a good SEO strategy.
 However, how do you go about targeting extra keywords if each of the pages on your site is optimized for only a single keyword?
 If you’re like most e-commerce business owners I’m sure you likely have dozens of keywords that you could potentially target.
 The answer to this question is simple.
 Start a blog.

 Through the power of blogging, you can target a single keyword, or multiple keywords for that matter, that you’re not targeting on the main pages of your site.
 This likely doesn’t need to be said at this point, but your blog posts need to be high quality.
 Just like the pages of your site, your blog posts should read and flow well.
 That means no keyword stuffing for the sake of keyword stuffing.
 Your keywords should naturally fit into the flow of the blog post.
-It’s recommended that you hire an experienced professional writer who not only has knowledge of your industry but also a strong understanding of basic SEO.
+It’s recommended that you hire a professional writer who not only has knowledge of your industry but also a strong understanding of basic SEO.
 After all, you need someone who will give you a beautifully crafted blog post that’s optimized for SEO.

 So, let’s say that you go ahead and stuff your blog posts with keywords anyway, despite the advice of this guide.
 What do you think will happen then?
-Not only will your target audience likely not read the entire article, but it’s even less likely that they’ll share your content with anyone else.
+Not only will your audience likely not read the entire article, but it’s even less likely that they’ll share your content with anyone else.
 Also, Google will penalize you.

-Ultimately, the goal of SEO content development isn’t about the quantity that you put out.
+Ultimately, the goal of content development isn’t about the quantity that you put out.
 It’s about how effectively that you use that content.
 That’s why beneficial blog posts can be shared millions of times even several years after they’ve been written.

 You’ll notice that every aspect of SEO is interconnected.
 Just like with your content, you’ll want to focus on building quality inbound links.
 Not only will you be penalized by Google if you have too many low-quality sites linking back to you, but low-quality links only bring low-quality traffic.
 Don’t expect to make any sales from traffic like that.
+It can’t be said enough; quality links are key.

 It can be tempting to jump on those online deals that offer to build you 100,000 links for just a few bucks.
-Such deals are tantalizing to unsuspecting business owners who expect to gain a massive flow of organic traffic all at once with little to no sweat equity.
+Such deals are tantalizing to unsuspecting business owners who expect to gain a massive flow of traffic all at once with little to no sweat equity.
 It’s your job to resist such offers.
 Using sites like fiverr.com to “buy” links will only lead to your site being delisted by Google.

 You should also stay away from content farms.
 These are sites that accept guest posts from just about anybody, and the content links you receive in return will more than likely be low quality.
 Google also takes issue with content farms, so it would behoove you (and your SEO strategy) to stay away from them.

-Instead of using unsavory tactics to build links that will get your site penalized, spend your time creating quality links from high authority sites.
+Instead of using unsavory tactics to build links that will get your site penalized, spend your time creating quality links with high authority sites.
 You can do this by offering something of value to them (such as a guest post).
 Remember this - one high-quality link can be worth more than 100,000 low-quality links.

 Local Business Tips